symfony/symfony-docs/event_dispatcher.rst

 difference with the event listeners is that subscribers always know which events they are listening to.

-In a given subscriber, different methods can listen to the same event.
-The order in which methods are executed is defined by the ``priority`` parameter of each method (the higher the number the earlier the method is called).
+If different event subscriber methods listen to the same event, their order is defined by the ``priority`` parameter.
+This value is a positive or negative integer which defaults to ``0``.
+The higher the number, the earlier the method is called. **Priority is aggregated for all listeners and subscribers**, so your methods could be executed before or after the methods defined in other listeners and subscribers.
 To learn more about event subscribers, read :doc:`/components/event_dispatcher`.

 The following example shows an event subscriber that defines several methods which listen to the same ``kernel.exception`` event::